Skip to main content

 CI will continue to provide accessible communications and materials at no cost pertaining to the specific needs of an individual in a timely fashion by committing to the following:

-• All existing websites and content will comply with the ‘Web Content Accessibility Guidelines (WCAG)’ effective January 1, 2021.
+• All existing websites and content are compliant with the Web Content Accessibility Guidelines (“WCAG”) Standard 2.1 Level AA

 Employment Accessibility Standards

-CI has developed policies for individual accommodation plans and ‘return to work’ policies for existing employees who may have been absent due to a disability and require assistance to continue in their position.
+• CI has developed policies for individual accommodation plans and return-to-work policies for existing employees who may have been absent due to a disability and require assistance to continue in their position

-CI is committed to an ‘open door’ approach for all staff and invites anyone to contact the policy area should an accessibility issue arise.
-We will work with the affected individual(s) to find a reasonable solution that is acceptable to all parties involved.
+• CI is committed to an ‘open door’ approach for all staff and invites anyone to contact the policy area should an accessibility issue arise.
+We will work with the affected individual(s) to find a reasonable solution that is acceptable to all parties involved

 Design of Public Spaces